MagpiePKU/EpiTrace/docs/installation.rst

 	[34] EpiTrace_0.0.0.9000

-If you run into issues, do not hesitate to approach us or raise a `GitHub issue`_.
+Again, if you run into issues in installation or using, do not hesitate to approach us or raise a `GitHub issue`_.

 .. _Github: https://github.com/MagpiePKU/EpiTrace
 .. _`Github issue`: https://github.com/MagpiePKU/EpiTrace/issues/new